karimjamali/terraform-aws-segmentation-firenet/README.md

 ## Summary

-This repository builds out a sample topology for a demo on Multi-Cloud Network Segmentation (MCNS) and FireNet.
+This repository builds out a sample topology on AWS for a demo on Multi-Cloud Network Segmentation (MCNS) and FireNet.

 It builds the following: